 Our NaNet design proved to be an efficient real-time communication channel between the NA62 RICH readout system and GPU-based L0 trigger processor over a single GbE link.
 With four 10 GbE ports, the currently under development NaNet-10 board will exceed the bandwidth requirements for the NA62 RICH, enabling integration of other detectors in the GPU-based L0 trigger.
-Along the same lines, the deterministic latency link of the NaNet3 customization makes it a viable solution for the data transport system of the KM3NeT-IT experiment while the GPUDirect RDMA features imported from NaNet will allow us later on to build a real-time GPU-based platform, to investigate improved trigger and data reconstruction algorithms.
+Along the same lines, the deterministic latency link of the NaNet3 customization makes it a viable solution for the data transport system of the KM3NeT-IT experiment while the GPU-based platform, to investigate improved trigger and data reconstruction algorithms.